 Peacham in the future will look much as it does today - a small scale, rural community that supports the New England traditions of farmers working the land, sap being boiled to maple sugar, a parent taking a child hunting, the democratic forum of town meeting, gravel roads lined by maple trees.
 The way of life is still deliberate, relaxed, and rural.
 Peacham continues to be a special place.
 A mixture of landscapes and a diverse population contribute to its unique character.
 Preserving working dairy and other types of farming are a top priority for the community, as is improved management of forest lands through individual initiative.
 Recreation is available through the Groton State Forest, various trails, and town facilities.
 The special and unique places in town are protected through a variety of methods.
 Housing choices are available for all income levels.
-Educational opportunities exist for both children and adults, Peacham residents continue to be active in town services.
+Educational opportunities exist for both children and adults, Peacham residents continue to be active in town government, and to meet challenges as they strive for greater efficiency in the provision of town services.
 As issues have become more complex, the residents contribute even more volunteer time.
-This tradition is important to maintain the democratic way of life.